oleksiy-tkachenko/task-tracker-java/README.md

+The project idea and details were taken from roadmap.sh: https://roadmap.sh/projects/task-tracker

 About: This is task tracker made with java, to use commands use these as arguments in command line Available commands:
 	--help or -h: Outputs help.